emicklei/melrose/docs/cli.md

 # Melrose program

-The program `melrose` is a Read–Eval–Print Loop (REPL) that produces or consumes MIDI.
+The program `melrōse` is a Read–Eval–Print Loop (REPL) that produces or consumes MIDI.
-By entering statements using the [language](dsl.html), `melrose` will send out MIDI messages to any connected [DAW](daw.html).
+By entering statements using the [language](dsl.html), `melrōse` will send out MIDI messages to any connected [DAW](daw.html).
-Although it is possible to program directly using the command line interface of `melrose`, it is much more convenient to use the Visual Studio Code editor with the [Melrose Plugin](vsc.html).
+Although it is possible to program directly using the command line interface of `melrōse`, it is much more convenient to use the Visual Studio Code editor with the [Melrose Plugin](vsc.html).

 ### control
 Commands to control the program itself are prefix with a colon `:`.